hussien-hussien/TinyEarn/README.md

 ## Troubleshooting
 ### Lack of dependencies
-The package dependencies should auto-install when you install TinyEarn.
-If you download source code, you should be able to run the following code to install dependencies if you run into any issues.
+The package dependencies are auto-installed when you install TinyEarn.
+If this problem persists for you, download source code and run the following code in the package path to install dependencies.

 `` pip install -r requirements.txt ``

 ###  'geckodriver.exe' executable needs to be in PATH
-This solution will be unique to different OSs and file set-ups.
-Essentially, you need to download [Geckodriver](https://github.com/mozilla/geckodriver/releases) and place it in the path that your selenium webdriver looks for it.
- Here are a few useful stackoverflow solutions:
+This error is raised because geckodriver is not installed in the right system PATH.
+If you have already done step 2 in the installation process, here are a few useful Stackoverflow responses to help with troubleshooting:
  * [Selenium using Python - Geckodriver executable needs to be in PATH](https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path)
  * [How to put geckodriver into PATH?](http://stackoverflow.com/questions/40388503/how-to-put-geckodriver-into-path)

 ### Permission denied on geckodriver.log
-Your geckodriver is not compatible with the version of firefox you have.
+Your geckodriver is not compatible with the version of Firefox you have.
 One of them needs to be updated.